kerl/kerl/README.md

 Easy building and installing of [Erlang/OTP](https://www.erlang.org) instances.

-`kerl` aims to be shell agnostic and its only dependencies, excluding what's required to actually build Erlang/OTP, are `curl` and `git`.
+`kerl` aims to be shell agnostic (it runs in a POSIX shell) and its only dependencies, excluding what's required to actually build Erlang/OTP, are `curl` and `git`.

 All is done so that, once a specific release has been built, creating a new installation is as fast as possible.